2409xoc/node/blog/canvas.md

 \end{align}
 </p>

-Brilliant.
-Perfectly wack.

 Well, that concludes the demonstration of latex.
-Also, most of my comments on this page are just me being stupid because that's really what this page is for.
+It's a really flexible tool that can be used for a variety of things, though since I'm already using markdown as a markup tool, I won't need it for much other than... mathematical equations.

 ## Chart.js

-Chart.js is honestly, pretty cool.
-I can't seem to figure out how to outline the axis (although it's definitely really simple) but other than that it works really well.
+Chart.js is really cool.
+One problem: I can't really seem to figure out how to outline the x and y-axis in black, but other than that it's been really good for data visualization.

-I don't really like the fact that you have to generate your own data first, although I don't really know what I was expecting before.
+Although, I don't really like the fact that you have to generate your own data first, although now that I think about it: there's no other, efficient way without increasing the size of the Chart.js library.
+My data generation (just pure math) works client side, so I'm worried that I might generate at an interval too large for someone's phone or something.

 <div style="display: flex; justify-content: center">
 <canvas style="max-width: 50%" id="demo" class="chart-js"></canvas>